Best Haircuts for Curly Hair 2025: Complete Guide to Embracing Your Curls

 How Often to Trim Curly Hair

-- Short curly cuts: Every 6-8 weeks to maintain shape
+- Short curly cuts: Every 6-8 weeks to keep the shape looking intentional

-- Medium to long curly hair: Every 8-12 weeks to prevent split ends
+- Medium to long curly hair: Every 8-12 weeks to deal with split ends before they travel

-- If growing out: Every 12-16 weeks, just trim damaged ends
+- If you’re growing it out: Every 12-16 weeks, trimming just the damaged ends and nothing more

-- Get a fresh cut to remove damaged ends
+- Get a fresh cut to remove the most damaged ends.
+This gives your natural texture a fighting chance.

-- Start the Curly Girl Method (sulfate-free, lots of moisture)
+- Start the Curly Girl Method — sulfate-free everything, tons of moisture, gentle handling.

 Celebrity Curly Hair Inspiration

-- Zendaya: Stunning long curls with face-framing layers
+- Zendaya: Those long curls with face-framing layers?
+Stunning every single time.

-- Yara Shahidi: Natural curls, often in protective styles
+- Yara Shahidi: Her natural curls in protective styles are consistently gorgeous.

 All images licensed under Creative Commons CC0 from Pexels.com